Your Junior Year of High School

 - Identify your support network.
 Getting help from the right people can help you better navigate the college admissions process.
 Talk to your family members, school counselor, and mentors about your future goals.
 This is also a great time to start asking for references and letters of recommendation.

 - Consider taking the ACT in April or June.
 If you haven’t taken the ACT yet, this is the time to do it.
 At this point in your high school experience, you should have completed all the coursework covered on the test.
 Many colleges send information about admission, advanced placement, scholarship opportunities, and special programs to prospective students during this time.
+(Remember, ACT offers a fee waiver program for students who are having trouble paying for the ACT test.
+Learn how to apply!)

 - Get your name in the game.
 By opting-in to the ACT Educational Opportunity Service (EOS), you can get discovered by more colleges.
 EOS is a free service that can broaden your college search and improve financial aid opportunities.
+Learn more about EOS.

 - Get certified.
 Whether you’re thinking about continuing your education after high school or launching a career, consider taking the ACT WorkKeys® Assessment and earning your National Career Readiness Certificate (NCRC).